plurid/state-recorder/README.md

     // }

     stateRecorder.previous();
-    // returns the previous state situation
+    // returns the previous StateSituation

     stateRecorder.next();
-    // returns the next state situation
+    // returns the next StateSituation

     const differences = stateRecorder.differences();
     // returns an array of differences between the states